-Córdoba, 1928 - Madrid, 2017.
+Spain, 1928 - 2017.

 He studied at the Santa Isabel School of Fine Arts of Hungary in Seville since 1944.
 In 1950 he graduated in Fine Arts and exhibited at the Municipal Art Hall of Córdoba.
-The following year, he began his stage as Professor of Drawing at the School of Arts and Crafts in Córdoba.
+The following year, he began his career as Professor of Drawing at the School of Arts and Crafts in Córdoba.

-In 2013 at the Vimcorsa Hall in Córdoba, the exhibition Living from the entrails was presented curated by Angustias Freijo.
+In 2013 at Sala Vimcorsa in Córdoba, the exhibition "Living from the entrails" was presented, curated by Angustias Freijo.
 65 works and a set of legacies, photographs and letters belonging to the life of this painter were presented.

 In 2017 his work was part of the group exhibition entitled "Political Art.
 From 68 to Ayotzinapa" at Freijo Gallery in Madrid.